AKSW/docs.ontowiki.net/guides/user/index.md

 # Users Guide

 ## Introduction
-This guide is intended to provide support for first time eLDS users.
+This guide is intended to provide support for first time OntoWiki users.
 It assumes that you have a working installation.
 For a longer and more visual introduction, [watch our webinar](http://www.youtube.com/watch?v=vP1UDKeZsQk).